-- An acceptable method of euthanasia must be used.
-Refer to Appendix I Methods of Euthanasia. - The method of euthanasia must be quick, cause minimal stress and pain and result in immediate loss of consciousness followed by death without the animal regaining consciousness. - Every farm must have the equipment necessary for euthanasia or have ready access to such equipment. - Personnel performing euthanasia must have the required skills, knowledge, abilities and be competent to perform the procedure.
+An acceptable method of euthanasia must be used.
+Refer to Appendix I - Methods of Euthanasia.
+Methods not listed in Appendix I (Table I.1) are considered unacceptable.
+Blunt force trauma to the head by means of anything other than the appropriate use of a captive bolt gun is unacceptable.

+The method of euthanasia must be quick, cause minimal stress and pain, and result in immediate loss of consciousness followed by death without the animal regaining consciousness.

+A secondary step to ensure death must be used when required according to the method of euthanasia.
+Refer to Appendices I and K.

+Every farm must have the equipment necessary for euthanasia or have ready access to such equipment.

+Personnel who perform euthanasia must have the required skills, knowledge, and abilities and be competent to perform the procedure.

-- Equipment necessary for euthanasia, such as firearms or captive bolt devices, must be used and maintained according to the manufacturer's instructions to ensure proper function. - Unnecessary handling and moving of cattle prior to euthanasia must not occur.
-Animals must not be dragged, prodded or forced to move prior to euthanasia. - When restraint is necessary, the safest, least stressful method available to facilitate effective euthanasia must be used and euthanasia must be performed without delay following restraint.
+Equipment necessary for euthanasia, such as firearms or captive bolt devices, must be used, stored, and maintained according to the manufacturer's instructions to ensure proper function.

+Unnecessary handling and moving of cattle prior to euthanasia must not occur.
+Animals must not be dragged, prodded, or forced to move prior to euthanasia.

+When restraint is necessary, the safest, least stressful method available to facilitate effective euthanasia must be used, and euthanasia must be performed without delay following restraint.

-consider, in consultation with the herd veterinarian, sedation as a means of humane restraint as part of the euthanasia protocol.
+a. consider, in consultation with the herd veterinarian, sedation as a means of humane restraint as part of the euthanasia protocol.
 Some sedatives can be dispensed by a veterinarian for on-farm use at low cost.